shahind/written-word-report-from-excel/README.md

 # Turn Excel files to written Word reports
-This python script exports an Excel file to written word reports.
+This python script exports an Excel file to written Word reports.

 # Requirements
 This script uses win32com, so first install win32com for python.